 Institutional scholarships awarded by your college

 Most colleges and universities offer a range of scholarships for incoming students.
 Many institutional scholarships are based either on financial need or merit (like grades or honors status), but schools can also offer them as an award for different reasons, such as being an active member of the school community or having a particular major.
 The availability of scholarship money varies—a lot—from school to school.
-Although private colleges generally have higher tuition, they also often have more award money available than state schools do.
-Colleges will differ in how you win scholarships too; some have additional financial aid applications, while others award scholarships based on your general application for admission.
-In any case, it’s important to ask your college financial aid office for scholarship information before you begin.
+Although private colleges generally have higher tuition, they also often have more award money available.
+But this can vary significantly from school to school.
+Some state schools offer generous scholarships, and it's important to research each institution's policies.
+Colleges will differ in how you win scholarships as well; some have additional financial aid applications, while others award scholarships based on your general application for admission.
+Again, it’s important to ask your college financial aid office for scholarship information before you begin.

 Private/external scholarships awarded by organizations